The DegreeWorks report provides the official course of study and includes the listing of all courses that must be completed to obtain the MPA degree.

 Any changes in the degree outline must be requested in writing on the official Degree Audit Change Form, and a justification of the requested change must be stated.
 Any DegreeWorks plan change request should be completed prior to the student's registering for a course that is not included in the degree outline.
 Students should consult with the MPA program director to request changes to the degree plan.
 Any courses taken without an approved degree outline change request is taken at the student's own risk and may not count toward the degree.

 MPA program coursework consists of background courses, core courses and elective courses.

-Students without administrative experience will be required to take PA 5389, Internship in Government, within the first 24 hours of the program.
+Students without public or non-profit administrative experience will be required to take PA 5389, Internship in Government, within the first 24 hours of the program.
 In order for the internship requirement to be waived, a letter from an employer or past employer briefly documenting the student's administrative experience needs to be sent to the director of the MPA Program.

 Courses range across many different areas in public administration and management (public finance, organization theory, public personnel administration, research methodology, and public law).
 For a comprehensive listing of courses, review the curriculum outlines contained in these guidelines and in the Graduate Catalog.